Faculty Senate Minutes

 "Upon their acceptance, the new promotion and tenure policies will become effective immediately for all full-time faculty.
 The revised length of time in rank for promotion and in the probationary period for tenure apply to all whose employment at Central as full-time faculty begins after the 2001-2002 academic year.
-Faculty who were hired in tenure-line positions prior to the fall of 2002 may opt to follow the time in rank and probationary period guidelines specified in the 2001-2002 Faculty Guide through the fall of 2007."
+Faculty who were hired in tenure-line positions prior to the fall of 2002 may opt to follow the time in rank and probationary period guidelines specified in the 2001-2002 Academic Policy and Procedure through the fall of 2007."
 The motion passed with 20 yes votes and 1 abstention.

 Eason opened discussion on the second motion, which was a substitution of the original proposal not yet addressed by the Senate at the last meeting.
 The motion was seconded.
 Discussion focused on HCBA concerns regarding accreditation and "rigorous" implications.
 An editorial change included adding The faculty of, prefacing colleges, departments